 - Numeric distributions shifting outside training ranges

-- Upstream system changes breaking data contracts
+- Upstream system changes breaking implicit data contracts

-2. Pipeline drift
+Failure Mode 2: Pipeline drift

 The silent killer.
 Your data pipelines change, your feature engineering evolves, but your model expects the old format.